| EXTRACT FROM: BORN WITH A TARTAN SPOON

 across the bridge like Shangri-La.
 In annoyance, Rory gave up and

+stomped back up the hill alone.
 The neighbour must have come out of his iron-filled trance to

 discover his small companion gone.
 The search and panic that followed